oat-sa/taohub-articles/forge/qti/tao-pci.md

  2. The File base type example now emphases the existence of the name attribute.\
  3. The sample Duration changes to match the regular expression of the original JSON schema (ISO 8601 durations).

-###QTI Multiple/Ordered Cardinality to JSON Representation{#qti-multipleordered-cardinality-to-json-representation}
+### QTI Multiple/Ordered Cardinality to JSON Representation

 Table A.2 QTI Multiple/Ordered Cardinality to JSON Representation\
 QTI Base Type\